Robert Menzies (actor)

 Robert Menzies (born 4 November 1955) is an Australian actor, who is best known for starring in Three Dollars.
 Menzies was nominated as Best Lead Actor in Television Drama in the 2009 AFI Awards for Television for his acting in the ABC TV production of 3 Acts of Murder.

 He is the grandson of former Australian Prime Minister Sir Robert Menzies and his wife, Dame Pattie Menzies.

+In 2024, Menzies appeared as King Lear in Bell Shakespeare's production of King Lear.